-Unless otherwise authorized by law, pursuant to the Ohio Revised Code, no person shall knowingly possess, have under the person's control, convey or attempt to convey a deadly weapon or dangerous ordinance onto these premises.
-ORC SEC.
-2923.1212.
-A valid concealed carry permit does not authorize the licensee to carry a weapon onto these premises.
+Unless otherwise authorized by law, pursuant to the Ohio Revised Code, no person shall knowingly possess, have under the person's control, convey or attempt to convey a deadly weapon or dangerous ordinance onto these

 A "weapon" is any instrument or device designed primarily for use in inflicting death or injury upon a human being or animal and which is capable of inflicting death upon a human being when used in the manner for which it was designed.
 Additionally, any instrument or device of any sort whatsoever which is actually used in such a manner as to indicate that an individual intends to inflict death or serious injury upon the other and which, when so used, is capable of inflicting death upon a human being, is a weapon.
 Weapons include, but are not limited to, any pistol, revolver, or other firearms, dagger, razor, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
 Facsimiles of weapons used in a threatening fashion are subject to this policy.
 Dangerous objects include, but are not limited to, clubs, nunchucks, brass knuckles, knives, pocketknives, stun guns, and billy clubs.